 A common ground for misunderstanding between civil engineering and the building industry is that:

-- Firstly, the civil engineers and the society have not recognized that there is now a separation between civil engineering and building architecture
+- Firstly, civil engineers and society have not recognized that there is now a distinction between civil engineering and building architecture

-- Secondly because civil engineers are trained in design and construction (though of infrastructure) they often with that knowledge encroach into fields currently covered by professionals in the building industry.
-By so doing carry out responsibilities of trained architects, builders and quantity surveyors.
+- Secondly, because civil engineers are trained in design and construction (though of infrastructure) they often with that knowledge encroach on fields currently covered by professionals in the building industry.
+By so doing carry out the responsibilities of trained architects, builders and quantity surveyors.
 With the profession “Building” being the most hit.

 While the civil Engineer’s primary focus is infrastructure and its designs, construction and maintenance.

-Therefore as far as professional duties are concerned (not scope of work) architecture alone (as a part of the built environment professions) is not equal to civil Engineering but a combination of Architecture, Quantity surveying, Building and Estate management are.
+Therefore as far as professional duties are concerned (not the scope of work) architecture alone (as a part of the built environment professions) is not equal to civil Engineering but a combination of Architecture, Quantity Surveying, Building and Estate management.

 This is not to say that civil engineering has the power to dominate the building industry (which of course is illegal) but that they are all independent and specialized professions in their own rights.

-Please feel free to add your opinions and inputs.
+Please feel free to add your opinions and input.
 Thanks for reading.